Ambroisie/blog/content/posts/plaintext-accounting.md

 ## What's next?

-* not accurately tracking my taxes from my pay check
+After all this work, the journey is still not done.
+It turns out that accounting is kind of addictive.
+I am yet to be accounting for my taxes from my pay slips, and still need to start tracking my *Livret A* opened by my parents, *PEE* opened by EPITA, and other future investments.

-* not tracking my livret A, PEE, future PEL and AV
+Finally, I will never be done with accounting, as there are only two things in life that are for certain: *death* and *taxes*, and only one of them is a one-time-thing.